 If you determine that the patient has a stable tachycardia, start an IV and obtain a 12-lead ECG

 For a patient with a stable tachycardia, decide if the QRS complex is wide or narrow and if the rhythm is regular.

 |Narrow (< 0.12 sec) QRS complex||Try vagal maneuvers|

 Does the patient's rhythm convert?
-If it does, it was probably reentry supraventricular tachycardia.
+If it does, the rhythm was atrial in origin.
+The conversion of a rhythm by adenosine is considered diagnostic of atrial arrhythmia.
 At this point you watch for a recurrence.
-If the tachycardia resumes, treat with adenosine or longer-acting AV nodal blocking agents, such as diltiazem or beta-blockers.
+If the tachycardia resumes, treat with adenosine or longer-acting AV nodal blocking agents such as diltiazem or beta-blockers.

 |Narrow (< 0.12 sec) QRS complex||Consider expert consultation|

 |Irregular rhythm||Control patient's rate with diltiazem or beta-blockers.
 Use beta-blockers with caution for patients with pulmonary disease or congestive heart failure.|